davidjguru/davidjguru/README.md

 My name is David, I'm Andalusian (from the south of the spanish state) and I've been working as a developer since 2007, starting developing Geographic Information Systems based in Java...it's been too long since that.

 ## What do I work on?
-Now I'm a Software Engineer working with PHP in Drupal-based projects at [Minsait - Indra](https://www.minsait.com/en) in a Drupal-focused large team, and I'm very aligned with the design of architectures and certain Drupal APIs such as Migrate API and its backend in general.
+Now I'm a Software Engineer working with PHP in Drupal-based projects at [Digitalist Sweden](https://www.digitalist.se/english) in a Drupal-focused large team, and I'm very aligned with the design of architectures and certain Drupal APIs such as Migrate API and its backend in general.
 In my spare time I'm collaborating with [Open Source Software](https://www.redhat.com/en/topics/open-source/what-is-open-source) implementing patches for Drupal or spreading through articles I'm writing in different channels...

 ## Where do you can see me?
 - My personal website: [https://www.therussianlullaby.com](https://www.therussianlullaby.com).